-18. Passing Minimum: A candidate who secures not less than 40% in the End Semester Examination and 40% marks in the external examination and continuous internal assessment put together in any course of Part I, II, III & IV shall be declared to have passed the examination in the subject (theory or Practical).
-Thus the minimum pass mark is 30 out of 75 in ESE and also 40 marks out of 100 (CIA+ESE).
+A candidate who secures not less than 40% in the End Semester Examination and 40% marks in the External Examination and Continuous Internal Assessment put together in any theory course of Part I, II, III & IV shall be declared to have passed the examination in the subject (theory only).
+Thus the minimum pass mark for theory subject is 30 out of 75 in ESE and also 40 marks out of 100 (CIA+ESE).